-The MSD Stockholder's Agreement prohibits the MSD Partners affiliates from transferring any of the Company's common stock it acquires in the MSD Stock Purchase on or before September 30, 2023 without the Company's prior consent, not to be unreasonably withheld.
-Certain transfers to affiliates and bona fide pledges are excluded.
+The MSD Stockholder's Agreement prohibited the MSD Partners affiliates from transferring any of the Company's common stock it acquired in the MSD Stock Purchase on or before September 30, 2023 without the Company's prior consent, not to be unreasonably withheld.
+Certain transfers to affiliates and bona fide pledges were excluded.

-The MSD Stockholder's Agreement also provides that (i) the affiliates of MSD Partners will be subject to certain standstill restrictions and (ii) the affiliates of MSD Partners will have the right to designate an observer to the Company's board of directors (the "Board"), in each case, until such time as MSD Partners and its affiliates own less than 5.0% of the Company's outstanding common stock, as calculated in accordance with the MSD Stockholder's Agreement.
+The MSD Stockholder's Agreement also provides that (i) the affiliates of MSD Partners will be subject to certain standstill restrictions and (ii) the affiliates of MSD Partners have the right to designate an observer to the Board, in each case, until such time as MSD Partners and its affiliates own less than 5.0% of the Company's outstanding common stock, as calculated in accordance with the MSD Stockholder's Agreement.